The Markha Valley Trek

 India, Trek & Walk, 14 days - from £1,195 (land only) - from €1,675 (land only) - from $1,940 (land only)

 Day 1: Rendezvous at the group hotel in Delhi.
 Airport transfers are provided for all clients arriving on Day 1.
 KE Land Only package services begin with lunch.
 Afternoon at leisure, with the chance to enjoy the gardens and pool at our airport-accessible hotel.

 Day 2: We make an early transfer to the domestic airport and take the 1-hour flight northwards, across the Indian Himalaya to Leh, where we transfer to the group hotel.
 The afternoon is free, with the opportunity to take it easy at the hotel or to take a leisurely stroll around the town.

 Day 3: A full day's sightseeing tour.
 We visit some of the area's most important Buddhist monasteries at Shey and Thikse, for example.
 This is a great opportunity to meet the monks who live here.
 There are great views across to the Zanskar range of peaks throughout the day.
 We spend a second night at our hotel in Leh.

 Day 4: Today, we drive up to the Khardung La (5380m) the gateway to the Nubra Valley.
 North of Leh, this is one of the world's highest road passes and allows us great views of the Karakoram peaks.
 We descend to spend a third night at the hotel in Leh.

-Day 5: It is just a short drive via Spituk Monastery and the start of our trek at Lato.
-We have an easy first day of walking via the Jingchan Gorge to our first camping place at Rumbak (3800m).
+Day 5: It is just a short drive via Spituk Monastery, where we have a quick look around before continuing our drive to the start of our trek at Lato.
+We have an easy first day of walking via the Jingchan Gorge to our first camping place close to Rumbak (3880m).
+Approx. 8km walking.

-Day 6: Another short day of trekking as we pass through the village of Yurutse and continue to our camp at the foot of the Ganda La (4380m).
-There are good views from camp back to the Ladakh Range and the location of the Khardung La.
+Day 6: Another short day of trekking as we pass through the village of Yurutse and continue to one of 2 possible camping places (4380m) at the the foot of the Ganda La.
+There are good views from camp back to the Ladakh Range and onwards towards the location of the Khardung La.
+Approx. 8km walking.